alienatedsec/yi-hack-v4/README.md

     - ir led
     - rotate
   - PTZ support through a web page.
+  - Snapshot feature (not tested or even intergated in the web configuration)
   - Proxychains-ng - _Disabled by default.
 Useful if the camera is region locked._
   - The possibility to disable all the cloud features while keeping the RTSP stream.